 Did you know Peoples Gas plans for hurricane season 365 days a year?
 Our teams work on infrastructure, emergency response plans and mock drills so we are ready to provide reliable and safe service to our customers no matter the weather.

 Download our new hurricane brochure and be prepared.

 During the Storm

-Leaving your natural gas meter on helps to maintain proper pressure in the gas piping within your home or business and can prevent water from entering the lines should flooding occur.
+- Leave your natural gas meter on to help maintain proper pressure in the gas piping within your home or business.
+Doing so can prevent water from entering the lines should flooding occur.
 Most natural gas appliances have safety valves that will shut off the flow of natural gas automatically if the pilot light goes out.

-Should you have questions or difficulty relighting pilot lights, call your plumber or a qualified appliance service contractor.
+- Contact a licensed plumber or qualified appliance service contractor if you have questions or difficulties relighting pilot lights.
 Visit Appliance Sales and Service for more information about contractors and technicians in your area.

 After the storm

-After severe weather, your yard may sustain damage from fallen trees.
-Remember to call 8-1-1 to have underground utilities marked for free before you dig up tree roots.
+Your yard may be damaged from fallen trees.
+After the storm, remember to call 811 and have underground utilities marked for free before digging up tree roots.
 They're often growing near natural gas pipes or other buried utility lines.
-Calling two business days before digging gives utilities enough time to mark your yard with flags or paint, making it easier for you to dig safely.
+Calling two business days before digging gives utilities time to mark your yard with flags or paint, making it easier for you to dig safely.